mrvantage/vagrant-box-centos7-minikube/README.md

+# Deprication notice
+Development of this project has been moved to https://github.com/Q24/vagrant-box-centos7-minikube

 # vagrant-box-centos7-minikube
 ## Description
 This project contains everything needed to build the centos7-minikube vagrant box.
 The box is build using Vagrant's packer tool.
 Currently only a box for the VirtualBox provider is built.